When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Why Does Pica Occur?

-• Nutritional deficiencies: A lack of iron or zinc can sometimes cause a craving for a non-food item.
+• Nutritional deficiencies: A lack of iron or zinc can cause cravings for non-food items.

 Treatment for Pica